icopy-site/awesome/docs/awesome/awesome-hackathon.md

 - [Hackathon Sponsorship](https://github.com/Neuro-Hack/sponsorship#readme) 🕶️  A crowdsourced 'Awesome List' of companies to contact.
 - [Hackalist](https://github.com/Hackalist/Hackalist.github.io#readme) - A list of upcoming hackathons from around the world.
 - [Hack Club](https://github.com/hackclub/hackathons#readme) - A curated list of hackathons organized for high schoolers.
+- [Hackamaps](https://hackamaps.com) - A global hackathon map and discovery tool for finding events, prize pools, and co-founders.
 - [Scrapbook](https://github.com/hackclub/scrapbook) by HackClub - A daily streak system & portfolio for your projects.
 - [Open Source Events](https://github.com/Catalyst-IN/OpenSourceEvents-Frontend) - This website contains a monthly calendar of events and hackathons (project is archived as of Feb 5, 2024).
 - [Upcoding](https://github.com/sahanmndl/UpCoding-Web) - Get event details of competitive programming contests, hackathons etc.